 Hello!

 Previously, I was a postdoctoral research and teaching fellow at the University of British Columbia and the Vector Institute, supervised by Prof. Jeff Clune.
 During this time, we developed The AI Scientist, the first agent to automate the entire scientific process (from forming hypotheses and conducting experiments to visualizing results, writing a paper, and reviewing it).
-Our work has been featured by Science News, Nature News, VentureBeat, Ars Technica, WIRED, IEEE Spectrum, Forbes, and Air Street Press.
-I also discussed how AI is transforming science on CBC's Quirks & Quarks.
+Recently, The AI Scientist-v2 achieved another milestone by generating the first fully AI-written paper to pass peer review at an ICLR workshop.
+Our work has been featured in the State of AI Report for two consecutive years and in the press by Science News, Nature News, VentureBeat, Ars Technica, WIRED, IEEE Spectrum (and here), Forbes, Air Street Press, TechCrunch, MIT Technology Review, and Fortune.
+I have also been interviewed on how AI is transforming science on CBC's Quirks & Quarks, and the prospect of Self-Improving AI on ML Street Talk!

 I previously received my PhD at the University of Oxford under the supervision of Prof. Michael A. Osborne and Prof. Yee Whye Teh.
 During my PhD, I focused on offline reinforcement learning—exploring topics such as generalization to unseen tasks, uncertainty quantification for offline world models, learning from pixels, and diffusion synthetic data for reinforcement learning.
 Please feel free to reach out!